marcoslin/geo/README.md

 This demo is part of [this MDN page](https://developer.mozilla.org/en-US/Apps/Developing/gather_and_modify_data/Plotting_yourself_on_the_map) that explains how to use interactive maps in a Open Web App.

-## Project Setup

-No setup is needed.

-## Testing

-Tests are to be written.

 ## Contributing

 - navigator (watchPosition)